 What if my report mentions Barrett’s esophagus and dysplasia?

 Sometimes the cells of Barrett’s esophagus become more abnormal.
 This is called dysplasia.
-Dysplasia is like an early pre-cancer.
+Dysplasia is a pre-cancer.
 Although the cells are abnormal, they do not have the ability to spread to other sites.
 This condition can be treated.
-Dysplasia is often divided into 2 grades based on how abnormal the cells appear under the microscope: low-grade and high grade (this is discussed in more detail later on).
+Dysplasia is often divided into 2 grades based on how abnormal the cells appear under the microscope: low-grade and high-grade.
+(This is discussed in more detail later on.)